 Outstanding Student Award

-Tim has declared a history major at CSU, but he plans a double major with anthropology was a double major at CSU in history and anthropology.
+Tim was a double major at CSU in history and anthropology.

 “I got a wonderful scholarship from the Griffin Foundation,” Tim says.
 “Pat Griffin’s dream was to teach and educate people, but his life changed when he started working for Phillips 66.”
 Griffin’s entrepreneurial spirit was manifest when he founded Gas-A-Mat.
 “And now his dream is fulfilled with the Griffin Foundation scholarships.
 I’m getting an education because of him.”

 Tim graduated from CSU with a 3.85 GPA and is pursuing a post-bachelor-degree teaching license and a master’s degree in history at the University of Northern Colorado.